 If you're looking for a delicious and easy mixed drink to serve on a moment's notice, the nutty Irishman is a fantastic option.
 It is a flavorful mix of Irish whiskey, Irish cream, and Frangelico, and there are a few ways to serve it.

 For drinkers who want something short and flavorful without the sweetness, the surfer on acid is an excellent choice.
 The mix of coconut rum, Jägermeister, and pineapple juice is always hit.

-The following drinks are in a category of their own; they are "stick drinks."
-Essentially, this means that they a muddler to mix a few of the ingredients.
-It's a slightly more advanced bartending skill, though it's really easy once you get the hang of it.
-These drinks are typically served over ice and can be either tall or short.
+A category of their own, "stick drinks" require a muddler to mix a few of the ingredients.
+It's a slightly more advanced bartending skill, though it's easy once you get the hang of it.
+These drinks are typically served over ice and can be either tall or short: